-Jon Boyens, the deputy chief of Computer Security Division at the National Institute of Science and Technology, said a 2018 report by the Ponemon Institute found 66% of companies do not have a comprehensive third-party inventory.
+Jon Boyens, the deputy chief of Computer Security Division at the National Institute of Standards and Technology, said a 2018 report by the Ponemon Institute found 66% of companies do not have a comprehensive third-party inventory.
 The 2019 Ponemon report found the average cost of a supply chain attack was $7.5 million and more than 50% of all respondents reported a breach in the two years.

 “Even now, when we talk about supply chain risk management, it’s kind of a level set.
 It means different things to different people.
 Some people still do not get the relevance of it or they look at different aspects very adversarial,” Boyens said at a recent supply chain event sponsored by FCW.